sreeramsa/DriveSim/README.md

 # DriveSim
 Simulator designed to generate diverse driving scenarios.
+Code to be released in this repository soon.

 This simulator was used in our work: "Probing Multimodal LLMs as World Models for Driving".